Surrender and Return Policies

 Costs

-The Bow Valley SPCA asks that the former owner contribute to the ongoing care of the financially, by way of a one-time surrender fee as follows;
+The Bow Valley SPCA asks that the former owner contribute to the ongoing care of the animal financially, by way of a one-time surrender fee as follows;

 - $200.00 per cat or dog